HuskyChaos/writeup-Surfer/README.md

     <li>
         <h3>Port-Scanning:</h3>
         <img src="./img/rustscan.png" alt="rustscan" width="500"><br>
-        Starting with rust scan we can see that only two ports are open.<br>
+        <p>Starting with rust scan we can see that only two ports are open.</p>
-        Trying to brute force SSH is useless so lets checkout the webpage.
+        <p>Trying to brute force SSH is useless so lets checkout the webpage.</p>
     </li><br>
     <li>
         <h3>WebPage:</h3>